17 Best Flies For Ohio Steelhead: Proven Guide Flies

 The Best Fly For Steelhead is the Worm Pattern – Tied by me.

-The San Juan Worm is one fly that tends to be incredibly successful amongst all fly fishers, and this has been my go-to fly for many years.
-It is easily recognized as one of the best flies for Ohio Steelhead.
+The San Juan Worm is one fly that tends to be incredibly successful and it has been my go-to fly for many years.

 I tie my worm patterns in 3 to 4-inch sizes but I will usually have some 2-inch worms for very clear water and pressure steelhead.